 Again the Tide II rose to the top of the pack.
 This is a well-constructed flip-flop that still looked brand new after several months of rigorous testing.

 We have zero reservations in saying that this model will have no problem lasting you many years.
 We found nearly the same level of durability in the Chaco Flip EcoTread, though the sole isn't quite as thick or robust.
-The Gizeh is also an impressively durable shoe, though the leather and cork mean it requires more attention and care to take care of over the long term.
+The Astral Rosa was also an impressively durable model that still looked new after getting the full treatment from our testers.

-No surprise, this durable rubber, and webbing design were also highly water resistant.
+No surprise, the durable rubber, and webbing of the Tide II were also highly water resistant.
 When walking around with a wet footbed the shoe temporarily felt a little bit slippery and made farting noises, but the material is so nonporous that it was dry again extremely quickly.

 After laying out in the sun, this drenched sandal had a dry footbed in four minutes flat.
 The straps took a full half hour to dry, but they felt fine to wear while damp.
-Both the Merrell Around Town and the Flip EcoTread had similar dry times after being thoroughly soaked.
-The Reef Leather Uptown and Rainbow Single Layer Premier were the top performers in this category, both drying completely - straps and all - in just 20 minutes.
+The Reef Leather Uptown and Rainbow Single Layer Premier were the top performers in this category, both drying thoroughly - straps and all - in just 20 minutes.

 Once again, the Tide II outperformed almost all the other models we tested.
 Frankly, we were shocked at the level of traction we received from this simple flip-flop.

 The treads were sticky and secure, and we felt great hiking up steep and chossy slopes.
 Since this shoe has relatively small straps, this level of security is contingent on having the proper fit and, as explained above, we had to size down to achieve that.

-The only model that provided better traction was our Top Pick for Hiking and Scrambling, the rugged Merrell Around Town.
+The only model that provided better traction was the rugged Merrell Around Town.
 With impressive treads and wide adjustable straps, we felt almost as secure as having fully enclosed hiking shoes on.
 The Gizeh, our Editors' Choice, was also a top contender, with the best internal footbed traction of the group, as was the Astral Rosa with its supplemental ankle straps.